-- (i) PS 1201, Financial Statement Presentation, was issued in June, 2011.
-This standard requires entities to present a new statement of remeasurement gains and losses separate from the statement of operations.
-This new statement includes unrealized gains and losses arising from remeasurement of financial instruments and items denominated in foreign currencies and any other comprehensive income that arises when a government includes the results of government business enterprises and partnerships.
-This standard is effective for fiscal years beginning on or after April 1, 2022 and applies when PS 3450, Financial Instruments, and PS 2601, Foreign Currency Translation, are adopted (the Corporation's December 31, 2023 year-end). - (ii) PS 3450, Financial Instruments, establishes the standards on accounting for and reporting all types of financial instruments including derivatives.
-The effective date of this standard has recently been deferred and is now effective for fiscal periods beginning on or after April 1, 2022 (the Corporation's December 31, 2023 year-end). - (iii) PS 2601, Foreign Currency Translation, establishes the standards on accounting for and reporting transactions that are denominated in a foreign currency.
-The effective date of this standard has been deferred and is now effective for fiscal periods beginning on or after April 1, 2022 (the Corporation's December 31, 2023 year-end).
+(i) PS 1201, Financial Statement Presentation, was issued in June 2011.
+This standard requires entities to present a new statement of remeasurement gains and losses separate from the statement of operations and accumulated surplus.
+This new standard includes unrealized gains and losses arising from remeasurement of financial instruments and items denominated in foreign currencies and any other comprehensive income that arises when a government includes the results of government business enterprises and partnerships.
+This standard is effective for fiscal years beginning on or after April 1, 2022 and applies when PS 3450, Financial Instruments, and PS 2601, Foreign Currency Translation, are adopted (the City's December 31, 2023 year-end).

+(ii) PS 3450, Financial Instruments, establishes the standards on accounting for and reporting all types of financial instruments including derivatives.
+This standard is effective for fiscal years beginning on or after April 1, 2022 (the City's December 31, 2023 year-end).

+(iii) PS 2601, Foreign Currency Translation, establishes the standards on accounting for and reporting transactions that are denominated in a foreign currency.
+This standard is effective for fiscal years beginning on or after April 1, 2022 (the City's December 31, 2023 year-end).
 Earlier adoption is permitted.
+A public sector entity adopting this standard must also adopt the new financial instruments standard.

+(iv) PS 3041 - Portfolio Investments, replaces PS 3040 - Portfolio Investments.
+The standard provides revised guidance on accounting for, and presentation and disclosure of portfolio investments to conform to PS 3450 - Financial Instruments.
+The distinction between temporary and portfolio investments has been removed in the new standard, and upon adoption, PS 3030 - Temporary Investments, will no longer apply.
+This standard is effective for fiscal years beginning on or after April 1, 2022 (the City's December 31, 2023 year-end).

-A public sector entity adopting this standard must also adopt the new financial instruments standard. - (iv) PS 3280, Asset Retirement Obligations, addresses the recognition, measurement, presentation and disclosure of legal obligations associated with retirement of tangible capital assets in productive use.
-This standard is effective for fiscal years beginning on or after April 1, 2022 (the Corporation's December 31, 2023 year-end). - (v) PS 3400, Revenue, establishes a single framework to categorize revenues to enhance the consistency of revenue recognition and its measurement.
-This standard is effective for fiscal years beginning on or after April 1, 2023 (the Corporation's December 31, 2024 year-end).
+(v) PS 3280, Asset Retirement Obligations, addresses the recognition, measurement, presentation and disclosure of legal obligations associated with retirement of tangible capital assets in productive use.
+This standard is effective for fiscal years beginning on or after April 1, 2022 (the City's December 31, 2023 year-end).

-Tourism Mississauga Notes to the Financial Statements

-For the Year Ended December 31, 2020 (All dollar amounts are in \$000)
+(vi) PS 3160 - Public Private Partnerships ("P3s"), identifies requirements on how to account for and disclose transactions in which public sector entities procure major infrastructure assets and/or services from private sector entities.
+Recognition of assets arising from P3 arrangements is ultimately dependent on whether public sector entities control the purpose and use of the assets, access to the future economic benefits and exposure to the risks associated with the assets, and significant residual interest in the asset, if any, at the end of the term of P3s.
+Measurement of the asset and related liability will also be dependent on the overall model used to compensate the private sector entity.
+This standard is effective for fiscal years beginning on or after April 1, 2022 (the City's December 31, 2023 year-end).

+(vii) PS 3400, Revenue, establishes a single framework to categorize revenues to enhance the consistency of revenue recognition and its measurement.
+This standard is effective for fiscal years beginning on or after April 1, 2023 (the City's December 31, 2024 year-end).

+(viii) Public Sector Guideline 8 Purchased Intangibles, allows public sector entities to recognize intangibles purchased through an exchange transaction.
+This guideline is effective for fiscal years beginning on or after April 1, 2023 (the City's December 31, 2024 year-end).